COP26: How to close the emissions gap and keep global warming to 1.5 C | DW | 01.11.2021

 Such a transformation would mean rich countries make all their electricity from low-carbon sources by 2035, with the rest of the world getting there five years later.

-In India, the fourth-largest electricity market in the world, this would mean the end of a polluting coal industry that indirectly employs more than 3 million people.
+In India, the fourth-largest electricity market in the world, this would mean the end of a polluting coal industry.
 Across sub-Saharan Africa, where most people do not have access to electricity, it would mean avoiding investments in dirty infrastructure.

 Building out renewable energy helps rural communities without access to electricity grids adapt, said Amos Wemanya, an energy analyst at Kenya-based think tank Power Shift Africa.
 The development goals of cutting emissions and becoming more resilient to increasingly extreme weather "go hand in hand," said Wemanya.